 Lupus doesn’t have one clear origin.
-Researchers believe it results from a complex equation of multiple factors.
-One part of the equation is your genetic makeup; another involves the hormones that regulate much of your body’s functions.
+Researchers believe it comes from a complex equation of factors.
+One part of the equation is your genetic makeup.
+Another part involves the hormones that regulate much of your body’s functions.
 A third is your environment.

 When scientists use the term “environment,” they don’t mean only sunlight and other outdoor factors.
 “When we start talking about the environment, we are talking about things that are nongenetic in nature,” explains Mark F. Gourley, M.D., fellowship training program director at the National Institute of Arthritis and Musculoskeletal and Skin Diseases at the National Institutes of Health (NIH).

-Chemicals, diseases—even the ebb and flow of hormones—can all constitute environmental exposures.
+Chemicals, diseases—even the ebb and flow of hormones—can all be thought of as environmental exposures.

-In March 2005, Rachael Durrant-David had simultaneously gone through a nasty breakup and been promoted to the more demanding position of scheduling officer at the hospital where she works in San Juan, Trinidad and Tobago.
+In March 2005, Rachael Durrant-David went through a nasty breakup.
+At the same time, she was promoted to the more demanding position of scheduling officer at the hospital where she works in San Juan, Trinidad and Tobago.
 “It was a really tense time in my life,” she remembers.

-She awoke one morning to find she couldn’t move.
+She woke up one morning to find she couldn’t move.
 She was completely frozen in bed.
 “I didn’t know what happened, but something was definitely wrong,” she recalls.
 “It was just so scary.”

 It took her four hours to get up and dress herself, a process that would have normally taken less than an hour.
 “I had to depend on a complete stranger to put me into a taxi.
 And then I had to depend on the driver to physically take me into the ER.”